Dr. Michael May (FRCS) — Updated on March 6, 2023

 Stage 1

-The first stage refers to a standard adult hairline with little to no balding.
+The first stage refers to a standard adult hairline with little or no hair loss or balding.
 There’s also no hair loss around the crown.
 You may notice a little shedding around the temples, but this doesn’t manifest in visible hair loss at this stage.

 Stage 2

 The hairline starts to recede slightly at the temples at Norwood 2, though there’s still no visible thinning around the crown.
 This is sometimes considered a mature hairline.
-You may also see slightly more hair thinning on one side of the head than the other.
-While you may be concerned about this recession, the Norwood scale considers this hairline to be unaffected by male pattern balding.
+You may also see slightly more hair thinning on one side of the head than on the other.
+While you may be concerned about this recession, the Norwood scale considers this hairline to be unaffected by patterned hair loss.

 Stage 3/stage 3 vertex

-See more Norwood 3 stages of hair loss and surgical restoration results.
+See more Norwood 3 stages of hair loss and results from hair restoration surgery.

 Average grafts required (temple): 1,000-1,500